MATH-1300-LN01&WBP01

 (DjVu).

-- Exercises due on October 30 Monday
+- Exercises due on October 30 Wednesday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - Fill in the blank with an algebraic expression: